netidx/netidx-book/src/quick_start.md

 ### MacOS and Windows config paths

-`netidx conf install workstation` writes to the platform-default config directory.
+`netidx admin workstation install` writes to the platform-default config directory.
 The paths above use the Linux convention (`~/.config/netidx/…`); the equivalents on other platforms are: